-Some people who have been experiencing adrenal fatigue or weakness for awhile develop a low thyroid condition.
+Some people who have been experiencing adrenal fatigue, or “neuro-endocrine imbalance,” for an extended period of time develop a low thyroid condition, or hypothyroidism.
 I often pick up on the low thyroid condition while reviewing the list of my patient’s medications.

 Many of my patients report uncomfortable side effects from thyroid medications that are prescribed for low thyroid hormone production.
-I advise all of them to talk to their prescribing physician about the side effects of their medication.
+I advise all of them to talk to their prescribing physician about the side effects of their medication, and reconsider the dosage or the specific medication with their physician’s supervision.

 The good news is that some adrenal and thyroid conditions are reversible with diet and lifestyle changes.
 Sometimes patients require medical supervision by a physician and nutritional supplementation for a period of time while their body is re-balancing.